 Before commencing your research project you will need to decide how you and your team will work with your data.
-Decisions need to be made at the outset and documented in your data management plan about:
+Decisions need to be made at the outset and documented in your research data management plan about:

 Metadata is an essential part of your project documentation.